-3,981 FED BY EXETER FOODBANK IN 2013/14
+4,688 FED BY EXETER FOODBANK IN 2014/15

-- 3981 people received three days’ emergency food from Exeter foodbank in 2013-14, compared to 2886 in 2012-13
+- 4,688 people received three days’ emergency food from Exeter foodbank in 2014/15 (compared to 4,036 in 2013/14).
+This is an average of around 90 people per week.

-- Foodbank figures are ‘tip of the iceberg’ of UK food poverty says Trussell Trust Chairman
+- Foodbank figures are ‘tip of the iceberg’ of UK food poverty says Trussell Trust Chairman.

-Many more adults and children have received three days’ emergency food and support from Exeter foodbank in the last 12 months, a significant 38% percent rise on numbers helped in the previous financial year.
+Many more adults and children have received three days’ emergency food and support from Exeter foodbank in the last 12 months, a significant 16 percent rise on numbers helped in the previous financial year.
 Despite signs of economic recovery, the poorest have seen incomes squeezed even more than last year reports The Trussell Trust, the UK’s largest foodbank network.
 More people are being referred to Trussell Trust foodbanks than ever before.

-Exeter Foodbank manager, Joy Dunne, said ‘We’re seeing growing numbers turning to Exeter foodbank for help, which shouldn’t be happening in the seventh richest country in the world.
+Exeter Foodbank manager, Joy Dunne, said ‘Exeter Foodbank continues to see growing numbers being referred for help by the professional agencies we work with.
+This shouldn’t be happening in the seventh richest country in the world.
 But the reality is that life is very difficult for people on low incomes at the moment, and increasing numbers are struggling to make ends meet and are hitting a crisis where they cannot afford food.
 We don’t think anyone should have to go hungry, which is why we’re so grateful for the incredible generosity of local people in donating food, funds and time to stop local hunger.
-Families, pnsioners, students – people in employment and those working equally hard to find employment are being referred to us because otherwise, put simply, they would have nothing to eat’
+Families, pensioners, students – people in employment and those working equally hard to find employment are being referred to us because otherwise, put simply, they and their families would have little to eat’.